shtse8/fluxus/memory-bank/activeContext.md

     - Async operations triggered by state changes.
     - Using utilities (`debounce`) with providers (conceptual/side-effect focus).
   - Streams depending on state (e.g., dynamic WebSocket subscription).
 - Updated `docs/.vitepress/config.mts` sidebar to include the new guide.
+- **Documentation (API Sidebar):**
+- Restructured the API sidebar in `docs/.vitepress/config.mts` to mirror the TypeDoc generated file structure (`docs/api/generated/`), grouping items by Core/React Adapter and then by type (Class, Function, Interface, etc.).

 **Next Steps (Potential):**